 A learner's licence is a provisional licence certifying that you have basic motor vehicle knowledge.
 In South Africa, the licence is issued by the National Traffic Information System (NaTIS) through its eNaTIS system or at the numerous Driving Licensing Testing Centres (DLTCs) spread across the country.
 How do you make a learner's licence booking, and what documents are required?

 A South African learner's licence is valid for 24 months and cannot be extended.
 The type of licence issued varies depending on the vehicle class for which one has been certified.

-How to complete the learner's licence booking online process
+How to do a learner's licence booking online

 - Your original ID and two photocopies

 - Two ID-sized black and white or colour photographs measuring 35mm by 45mm.

 - Proof of residence.
 This is typically a utility bill.
 If you do not have one, the house owner must swear an affidavit declaring that you stay at the mentioned address.

 - Informal settlers should provide a residence letter with an official stamp from the ward councillor.

 How to apply for a learner's license online

 The learner's licence online booking in Gauteng and Eastern Cape provinces is quite easy since it can be done via the eNaTIS portal.
 Residents from the rest of the provinces must visit their nearest DLTCs since their provinces have not yet migrated their systems to eNaTIS.